At Holland Law, we have defended many lawsuits that were filed after the expiration of the Maryland statute of limitations.

 In addition, the Maryland legislature chose to affirmatively prohibit a creditor from filing “a consumer debt collection action after the expiration of the statute of limitations applicable to the consumer debt collection action.”
 Md.
 Code Ann., CJP § 5-1202(a).

-CONTACT US: If you think you have been sued past the statute of limitations, feel free to contact us for a consultation.
+If you think you have been sued past the Maryland statute of limitations, feel free to contact us for a consultation.